theOther-Paul/RenameFiles/README.md

 Will rename all excel files in a folder based on extensions and a specified cell contents, in this case, a date.

-This is a program used to simpify the workflow in a work related situation where we needed to rename a lot of files, based on the above rule, in order for the files nto be correctly grabbed by a VBA macro i've implemented.
+This is a program used to simpify the workflow in a work related situation where we needed to rename a lot of files, based on the above rule, in order for the files to be correctly grabbed by a VBA macro i've implemented.

-This process shaved 20-30 minutes from an agent's time and drastically improved the accuracy and limited the possible mistakes
+This process shaved 20-30 minutes from an agent's time and drastically improved the accuracy and limited the possible mistakes like double download, wrong name format, wrong save path, not downloading the file at all and eliminated the need to open each file individually.